Our sexual health service is a free and confidential service open to everyone.

 Tel: 01670 51 51 51

-Appointments are available across the county Monday to Friday 8.30am - 7pm (exact time depends on location) and on Saturdays between 10am - 2pm at Blyth Community Hospital.
+Appointments/slots are available across the county Monday to Friday 8.30am - 7.30pm (exact time depends on location) and on Saturdays between 10am - 2pm at Blyth Community Hospital (Limited service - queue and wait only, and closed bank holiday weekends).
 To find out more about clinics in your area please call the central appointment booking line on 01670 515151.

 When you first arrive, you will be asked to complete a registration form.
 You can download and complete the registration form in advance and bring it with you to save time.